 Our climb of Cho Oyu begins after arriving in Base Camp (15,750 feet/4,800 meters) via 4wd Landcruisers.
-The drive from Kathmandu is long, but goes through stunning scenery as we climb from the lowlands of the Kathmandu Valley, over the border between Nepal and Tibet, and up onto the Tibetan Plateau.
+The drive from Lhasa is a couple of days, but goes through stunning scenery as we move through the Tibetan Plateau.
 We spend a day in Base Camp, organizing equipment to go up the mountain.
 Our pre-acclimatization means this drive and BC time takes only 2-3 days, instead of a week or more.